echeran/smile-of-murugan/webbook/chapter11.md

 should be contemporaneous with the *Cilappatikāram*?[^gajabahu-synchronism-criticism]

-[^gajabahu-synchronism-criticism]: The epical poem contains such pronominal forms as *nāṇ* and *tām*; it contains twice the present-tense suffix; a later conditional form *unțēl;* forms like *inta,* and a number of lexical innovations, e.g. tampi, *kațai* etc.
+[^gajabahu-synchronism-criticism]: The epical poem contains such pronominal forms as *nāṇ* and *tām*; it contains twice the present-tense suffix; a later conditional form *unṭēl;* forms like *inta,* and a number of lexical innovations, e.g. tampi, *kaṭai* etc.

 How to account for the fact that the ideologies, beliefs, customs, manners, rites and cults, the entire social, religious and philosophical